Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Az.ConnectedMachine.md

 Create an in-memory object for ProductFeature.

 ### [New-AzConnectedLicenseProfileUpdate](New-AzConnectedLicenseProfileUpdate.md)
-Create an in-memory object for ProductProfileUpdateProperties.
+Create an in-memory object for ProductFeatureUpdate.

 ### [New-AzConnectedMachineExtension](New-AzConnectedMachineExtension.md)
 The operation to create or update the extension.